tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 | Supported | RouteAttribute | LocalizedRouteAttribute |
 | Supported | Controller | LocalizedRouteAttribute |

+There is also exists an endpoint, which listed all localized routes.
+The endpoint is `{culture}/LocalizedRoutes/Index`.

 ## Setup

 > WARNING: We support only the **RouteDataRequestCultureProvider** with the RouteDataStringKey = "culture".